mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part I The Quest/readme.md

 Writing comments is a _code smell_ indicating that a method, name, or variable is not very declarative.

-If you can write incredibly descriptive names, you will avoid having to maintain *clarifying* [comments](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%2005%20-%20Comment%20Abusers/readme.md) that don't add value and are hard to maintain.
+If you can write incredibly descriptive names, you'll avoid having to maintain *clarifying* [comments](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%2005%20-%20Comment%20Abusers/readme.md) that don't add value and are hard to maintain.

 > Rule 7: Avoid comments.